niuee/hrphysics-simulation/README.md

 - Orientation Angle: The rotation of the rigid body in radians.
 CCW (Counter Clock Wise) is the positive direction.
 0 radian is at the X-axis.

 ### Polygon
-Concave shape that has 3 sides or more.
+Convex shape that has 3 sides or more.
 ### Rectangle
 Quad with two pairs of sides.
 ### Circle